core-unit-bioinformatics/template-snakemake/docs/template/autodoc.md

     - documentation:
 ```
     Log a message with info 'level' to 'stream',
-    which must support a write method.
+    which must feature a write method.
 By default,
     the 'message' is prefixed with the current timestamp.

     TODO - introduce enum type for levels?